niesfisch/java-code-tracer/README.md

   - Writes one JSON event per line into a daily log file (`jct_yyyy_dd_MM.log`) in `processor.stackFolderName`
   - Best when you want the simplest setup, local debugging, or offline analysis
   - Trade-off: local disk I/O and file handling are on you
+  - Hint: captured traces can get very large on busy systems, so filesystem usage can grow quickly
   - Sample configs: `doc/config-sample-file.yaml`, `src/test/resources/integration/test-config-asyncfile.yaml`

 - `de.marcelsauer.profiler.processor.udp.AsyncUdpStackProcessor`